“Success is the sum of small efforts repeated day in and day out.”

 - Macro Factor Analysis – We monitor and evaluate various global economic, political and social developments continuously.

-- Theme Identification – Given our prevailing macro views, we then identify investment themes and/or secular trends impacting national and international financial markets and ascertain how these themes/trends will affect interest rates, economic growth, corporate earnings, currency trends, capital flows, relative yields between asset classes, etc. Our conclusions vis-à-vis these themes/trends drive our asset allocation decision relating to appropriate client portfolio asset mix as well as the duration/term-to-maturity of client fixed income portfolios.
+- Theme Identification – Given our prevailing macro views, we then identify investment themes and/or secular trends impacting national and international financial markets and ascertain how these themes/trends will affect interest rates, economic growth, corporate earnings, currency trends, capital flows, relative yields between asset classes, etc. Our conclusions vis-à-vis these themes/trends drive our asset allocation decisions relating to appropriate client portfolio asset mixes as well as the duration/term-to-maturity of client fixed income portfolios.

 - Sector/Industry Considerations – Often the identification of investment themes/trends highlights specific economic sectors or industries that have favourable prospects and those with a more challenging outlook.
 These conclusions help focus both our equity and fixed income security selection efforts.

 - Security Selection – We undertake both a quantitative and qualitative analysis of every company we evaluate.
 In our opinion, analyzing a potential investment boils down to four basic tenets:

 - Does the company have a sustainable competitive advantage; a competitive moat?
 Is it an industry leader and/or a low cost producer?

 - What are the economics of the company’s business?
 How analyzable (straightforward and transparent) is the business?
 Is the business sustainable and adaptable?
 This is often reflected through above average, long-term dividend growth.

 - What do the company specifics look like?
 Is the company financially sound?
 Does it have a strong balance sheet?
 How good is management?
 Is there a good track record of cash flow generation and reinvestment?